kufre19/blink/README.md

 * Users can view and compare different offerings before making a decision.

 ### Customer Management
-* Decentralized Identifiers (DIDs) are created for each user during the sign-up process.
+* Decentralized Identifiers (DIDs) are created for each user during the sign-up process and store an encrypted portable version of thier new DID that can be exported and used on other applications that are built on the tbDEX protocol.
 * Verifiable Credentials are obtained and securely stored, streamlining the KYC process for future transactions.

 ### Customer Satisfaction